Athanasios Prodromou

 Athanasios Prodromou (born 3 February 1994) is a Greek Paralympic athlete.
 He won the silver medal in the men's long jump T20 event at the 2020 Summer Paralympics held in Tokyo, Japan.
+He also competed in this event at the 2024 Summer Paralympics in Paris, France.

+Career

+Prodromou won the silver medal in the men's long jump T20 event at the 2020 Summer Paralympics held in Tokyo, Japan.
 A few months earlier, at the 2021 World Para Athletics European Championships in Bydgoszcz, Poland, he also won the silver medal in the men's long jump T20 event.

+Prodromou won the bronze medal in the men's long jump T20 event at the 2023 World Para Athletics Championships held in Paris, France.

+He also competed in the men's long jump T20 event at the 2024 Summer Paralympics in Paris, France.